wangziqi2013/wangziqi2013.github.io/_posts/2020-12-18-store-buffer.markdown

 version_mgmt:
 ---

+**Highlight:**

+1. Recognize that the SB can be performance bottleneck since it it hard to scale as a CAM, especially when write bursts occur.

+2.

 **Lowlight:**

 1. Isn't the last store address always the newest entry in the store buffer?
 I know it might be added just to keep